EMERPHED’s 3 simple steps:

 References: 1.
 Recommendations for improving medication safety.
 Consensus from four work groups at the 2018 APSF Stoelting Conference on Medication Safety.
 Anesthesia Patient Safety Foundation. https://www.apsf.org/medication-safety-recommendations/.
 Accessed November 19, 2019.
 2. American Society of Health-System Pharmacists.
 ASHP guidelines on preventing medication errors in hospitals.
 Am J Health-Syst Pharm.
 2018;75:1493–1517.
 3. Hertig J, Degnan D, Scott C, et al. A comparison of error rates between intravenous push methods: a prospective, multisite, observational study.
 J Patient Saf.
 2018;14(1):60-65.
 4. Burger M, Degnan D. Comparative Safety, Efficiency, and Nursing Preference Among 3 Methods for Intravenous Push Medication Preparation: A Randomized Crossover Simulation Study.
 J Patient Saf.
 2019;15(3):238-245.

-What important safety information should I know?
+What important safety infomation should I know?

 CONTRAINDICATIONS